busserull/krite/README.md

   [ ] Actually make them visible somewhere.
 [ ] Add an `owner` field to items
   [ ] Add both `Dypet` and `DG` as organizations

+# User stories
+[ ] Alice wants to log onto Dypet.
+[ ] She wants to buy some things at the store.
+[ ] She wants to see her balance update.
+[ ] Finally, she would like to view her purchasing history.
+[ ] This has to look and feel good on mobile and computer.